A large-scale, real-life experiment

 to attain the 0.07 ppm 8-hour ozone standard compared to the

-strategies are implemented, the higher concentrations decrease
+control strategies are implemented, the higher concentrations

-"piston effect" is that as
+the "piston effect" is that

-the US EPA will see some progress in the reduction of hourly
+and the US EPA will see some progress in the reduction of hourly

 average ozone concentrations at sites that experience 0.10 ppm